History of Abkhazia: Post-war Abkhazia

 The economic situation in the republic after war was very hard and it was aggravated by the sanctions imposed by its neighbours.
 Georgia and Russia closed the borders of Abkhazia to the movement of goods in 1993 and 1994 respectively.
 Additionally, Russia prohibited all male Abkhazians between 16 and 60 years old from crossing the border.
 In 1996 the Commonwealth of Independent States banned transport, trade, and financial ties with Abkhazia at state level.
 During the 1990s numerous people of all ethnicities left Abkhazia mainly for Russia.
-Since 1997 Russia effectively dropped these sanctions which tremendously helped republic's economy.
+Since 1997 Russia effectively dropped these sanctions which tremendously helped the republic's economy.
 In 1999, Abkhazia officially declared its independence, which was recognized by almost no other nations.

 The return of Georgians to Gali district of Abkhazia was halted by the fighting which broke out there in 1998.
 However, from 40,000 to 60,000 refugees have returned to Gali district since 1998, including persons commuting daily across the ceasefire line and those migrating seasonally in accordance with agricultural cycles.

 After several peaceful years tourists again began to visit Abkhazia, however their number is only about a half of the pre-war number.

 In 2004 presidential elections were held which caused much controversy when the candidate backed by outgoing president Vladislav Ardzinba and by Russia - Raul Khadjimba - was apparently defeated by Sergey Bagapsh.
 The tense situation in the republic led to the cancellation of the election results by the Supreme Court.
 After that the deal was struck between former rivals to run jointly — Bagapsh as a presidential candidate and Khajimba as a vice presidential candidate.
 They received more than 90% of the votes in the new election.

 After the 1992-1993 War the Upper Kodori Valley was the only part of the country that was not controlled by the Abkhazian government.
 It remained under the formal control of Georgian authorities however it was mainly run by a local strongman Emzar Kvitsiani.
 As a result of the 2006 Kodori crisis Georgia reasserted its power in the valley.
 Abkhazians claimed that the infiltration of the territory by Georgian armed units was a violation of the Agreement on the Ceasefire and Disengagement of Forces of May 14, 1994, however Georgia maintained that only police and security forces were employed there.
 Abkhaz forces occupied Kodori Valley in August 2008 as a result of an operation that coincided with the 2008 South Ossetia War.

 August 2008 saw another crisis start as South Ossetia in Georgia started hostilities aimed towards secession.
 This violence spread somewhat into the Abkhazia region again, with added stress created by the Russian forces massing.
 Georgia and Russia signed a cease-fire soon after requiring Russia to withdraw.